iliakan/javascript-book/en/02-browser/01-adding-script-html.md

 Here `/my/script.js` is absolute path to script (from current site root).
 You may also use relative path, or put full URL there.

-File `/my/script.js` contains javascript code, which will execute immediately after browser recieves the file.
+File `/my/script.js` contains JavaScript code, which will execute immediately after browser recieves the file.

 This is very handy replacement for embedded scripts, because same file may be used on many pages.
 If the web-server is configured correctly, browser will cache the file and will not download it every time.